Ankushryuga/Skills-Prepration/kubernetes/kubernetes-practicle/kubernetes-terminology.md

     it's a command-line tool for inter-acting with the kubernetes API.
 It allows users to manage resources within a kubernetes cluster, including deploying applications, managing cluster resources, and monitoring   deployments.

     All the containers in the POD, shares name space of the pod.

+## minikube: It creates kubernetes cluster with single node (its workernode and master node both).